Webfluencer-B-V/WOOOD_app/README.md

 - ✅ **Secure Token Storage** - Lightweight OAuth with automatic expiration
 - ✅ **HMAC Webhook Security** - Verified signature validation for all webhooks
 - ✅ **Extension Integration** - Native Shopify checkout experience

+## 🗺️ Store Locator Upserter Worker

+A dedicated Cloudflare Worker (`workers/store-locator/`) that fetches, transforms, and upserts a flat array of dealer objects to the `woood.store_locator` shop metafield from an external API.

+**Key Features:**
+- Scheduled (cron) and manual upsert triggers
+- Data transformation and filtering (active/activated dealers, mapped exclusives, sensitive fields removed)
+- Upserts to Shopify shop metafield using Admin API credentials
+- Output is a flat array of dealer objects (not nested)
+- Fully integrated into the app

+**Example Use Case:**
+Keep your store locator data in sync for theme/app blocks, with zero manual intervention.

+See [docs/CHANGELOG.md](docs/CHANGELOG.md) for full details and transformation rules.

 ## 🔗 Live API Endpoints